PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Intel on Baelen ir'Torn.md

 **Key Observations:**

 - **Individual:** Professor Baelin ir'Torn, Morgrave University.
 - **Location:** Road to Shavalant.
+Suspected to be returning to Morgrave University in Sharn.
 - **Item of Interest:** Carries a secured container; likely contains a valuable artifact.
 Specifics: a purple crystal, origins and properties unknown.
+Highly Valuable.

 **Security Detail:**